 Founded in 1970, the Brisbane Botanic Gardens are nestled beneath majestic Mt Cootha.
 Entry is free so a visit to the gardens is the perfect addition to any budget-friendly itinerary or simply for those who love to visit gorgeous gardens! spend a few hours exploring the Japanese Garden, Bonsai House, Fragrant Garden and Tropical Dome (which, by the way, looks like a mini version of Jewel at Changi Airport!)
 There are two botanical gardens in Brisbane with the second located in Brisbane CBD.
 Find the Brisbane Botanical Gardens here.

-6. Get your feast on at Eat Street
+5. Get your feast on at Eat Street Northshore

-With around 180 dining and entertainment shipping containers, Eat Street is a must-visit for food lovers!
+With around 180 dining and entertainment shipping containers, Eat Street Northshore is a must-visit for food lovers!
 There’s an entry fee of $3 per person for anyone over 12 and dogs are welcome (yay!).
 Once inside, you’ll find an abundance of great eats to choose from including slow-cooked meat, cronuts, American-Korean fusion, Mexican and everything in-between.
-The markets are located in Brisbane’s North Shore precinct and are only open Friday, Saturday and Sunday.
-Find Eat Street here.
+The markets are located in Brisbane’s Northshore precinct and are only open Friday, Saturday and Sunday.
+Find Eat Street Northshore here.

 South Bank is Brisbane’s entertainment and cultural hub!
 For anyone visiting, it’s the perfect spot to stay or simply spend a day exploring.
 Here, you’ll find a large number of fantastic cafes, restaurants, and bars to choose from, especially along Gray Street.
 Wander along the pathway lining the Brisbane River then hop on the Wheel of Brisbane for great views of the city.
 Visit the beloved Streets Beach, a manmade beach in the heart of Brisbane!
 Catch a show at the Queensland Performing Arts Centre (QPAC), visit the State Library of Queensland, Science Centre, Queensland Art Gallery or Gallery of Modern Art (GOMA) for a dose of culture.
 Find South Bank tips here.